sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 Configure HTTPS
 ================

-Fire Insights can be configured with HTTPS on AWS, when running on EC2 instance.
+Sparkflows can be configured with HTTPS on AWS, when running on EC2 instance.

 With AWS Certificate Manager (ACM) you can provision and manage SSL or TLS certificates for your AWS based websites and applications.